Gusyatnikova/DataProtection/publicKeyCryptosystems/readme.md

-my_math.h contains an implementation of the fast modularization method
-***_Diffie_Hellman.* containt an implementation of Diffie-Hellman protocol ElGamal.* containt an implementation of Diffie-Hellman cipher
+my_math.h contains an implementation of the fast modularization method Client_Diffie_Hellman.h(cpp), Server_Diffie_Hellman.h(cpp) containt an implementation of Diffie-Hellman protocol ElGamal.h(cpp) containt an implementation of Diffie-Hellman cipher

 in main:
 1. comparing pow(a, b)mod p in a conventional and fast way